SyedAfrozPasha/Javascript/README.md

   There are 6 Primitive types in javascript:

-  1. **Undefined**: It represents lack of existence.
+  1. **undefined**: It represents lack of existence.
 It shouldn't be set/assigned to a variable.

-  2. **Null**: It also represents lack of existence.
+  2. **null**: It also represents lack of existence.
 It can be set/assigned to a variable.
+Because JavaScript is case-sensitive, null is not the same as Null, NULL, or any other variant.

   3. **Boolean**: It represents the values such as `true` or `false`.